 Historically, the Raceway as a whole was developed so that the track is the lowest and flattest portion of the complex.
 The main road that leads to parking and pit areas slowly follows up the slope of a hilly terrain.
 The bleachers, concessions, ticketing booths, and pit areas are located along the slope and on the top of the hills.
-The elevation of the district is approximately 2,695 feet for the track, whereas the remaining portion of the district is located on a slope on the western hillside.
-The majority of Firebird Raceway features - strip, roads, parking - are at grade or level with the ground.
-The utilitarian structures and buildings - utility sheds, equipment sheds, medical, concessions, and restrooms - are the features that stand above ground level.
+The elevation of the raceway is approximately 2,695 feet for the track, which lays at the lowest part of the property boundary.
+Whereas the remaining portion of the raceway is located on a slope along the western hillside.
+The majority of Firebird